Prabhavathi-Ai/Ai-chatbot-project/README.md

 - Can say goodbye politely.
 - Code is located in `chatbot/week1_chatbot.py`.

-Think of it as a chatbot that **follows a script** — it only knows what you explicitly tell it.
+Think of it as a chatbot that **fol assssssssslows a script** — it only knows what you explicitly tell it.

 ## Week 2: ML-Based Chatbot (Intent Recognition)